bjuppa/fluent-form/README.md

 ```

 `disabled($disabled = true)`, `readonly($readonly = true)`, and `required($required = true)`
-sets an attribute on the form control and a CSS class on the control block.
+sets the relevant HTML attribute on the form control and a corresponding CSS class on the control block.

 `withSuccess($has_success = true)` sets a CSS class on the control block element.